SCLW/Circuitry-Based-Sound/readme.md

 ### CD4022

-CD4022 and CD4017 ICs implement a binary counter/divider function.
+CD4022 and CD4017 ICs implement a binary counter/divider function with 8 outputs in the CD4022 and 10 outputs in the CD4017.
 The positive edge of an incoming square wave, usually referred to as "clock signal", triggers successively the outputs.
-"Carry out" is outputting one cycle over 8 clock pulses (CD4022).
+"Carry out" is outputting one cycle over 8 (CD4022) respectively 10 (CD4017) clock pulses.
 A logical high at "clock inhibit" pauses the counting process.
-A logical high at "reset" sets the counter pulse back to the first output.
+A logical high at the "reset" pin sets the counter pulse back to the first output.

 *Applications:*
 * Sequencer